Carl Flügge

 Carl Georg Friedrich Wilhelm Flügge (12 September 1847 – 10 December 1923) was a German bacteriologist and hygienist.
-His finding that pathogens were present in expiratory droplets, the eponymous Flügge droplets, laid ground for the concept of droplet transmission as a route for the spread of respiratory infectious diseases.
+His finding that pathogens were present in expiratory droplets, the eponymous Flügge droplets, laid the foundations for the concept of droplet transmission as a route for the spread of respiratory infectious diseases.

-Early life and education
+Biography

 Originally from Hanover, Carl Georg Friedrich Wilhelm Flügge studied medicine in Göttingen, Bonn, Leipzig and Munich.
 In 1878 he taught hygiene in Berlin.
-In 1881, he became holder of the first chair of hygiene at the University of Göttingen, then professor at the universities of Breslau and Berlin, where he succeeded Max Rubner (1854-1932) in the department of hygiene.

-Flügge was a colleague of microbiologist Robert Koch (1843-1910), with whom he co-edited the journal Zeitschrift für Hygiene und Infektionskrankheiten.

-Two of his best-known assistants in Breslau were Wolfgang Weichardt (1875-1943) and Walther Kruse (1864-1943).

-Career

-In 1881 Flügge became the first chair of hygiene at the University of Göttingen, and afterwards a professor at the Universities of Breslau and Berlin, where he succeeded Max Rubner at the Department of Hygiene.
+In 1881 Flügge became the first chair of hygiene at the University of Göttingen, and afterwards was a professor at the Universities of Breslau and Berlin, where he succeeded Max Rubner (1854–1932) at the Department of Hygiene.

-Flügge was a colleague of microbiologist Robert Koch, with whom he co-edited the journal Zeitschrift für Hygiene und Infektionskrankheiten.
+Flügge was a colleague of microbiologist Robert Koch (1843–1910), with whom he co-edited the journal Zeitschrift für Hygiene und Infektionskrankheiten.
 Two of his better-known assistants at Breslau were Wolfgang Weichardt (1875–1943) and Walther Kruse (1864–1943).

-Work

-Carl Flügge was known for advocating for hygiene as an independent medical discipline, and he is recognized for his extensive research into the transmission of infectious diseases such as malaria, tuberculosis and cholera.

-In the 1890s, he demonstrated that even during simple speech, tiny droplets (Flügge droplets) were propelled into the air.

-This discovery was instrumental in advocating the use of surgical gauze masks by Jan Mikulicz-Radecki (1850–1905) in 18974,5.

-Legacy
+Research

 Flügge is known for advocating hygiene as an independent medical discipline, and is remembered for performing extensive research involving the transmission of infectious diseases such as malaria, tuberculosis and cholera.

-In the 1890s, he demonstrated that even during "quiet speech", minute droplets, the Flügge droplets are sprayed into the air.
-This laid ground to the concept of droplet transmission, still in use in the 21 st century.
-The finding was instrumental in Jan Mikulicz-Radecki's advocacy of surgical gauze masks in 1897.
+In the 1890s, he demonstrated that even during "quiet speech", minute droplets – the Flügge droplets – are propelled into the air.
+The finding was instrumental in Jan Mikulicz-Radecki (1850–1905) advocating the use of surgical gauze masks in 1897, and was the foundation for the modern concept of droplet transmission.